-Some articles I’ve come across recently about homeopathy that have caught my eye.
+I’ve recently come across some news articles about homeopathy that have caught my eye.
 One was about claims that homeopathy could prevent measles (homeoprophylaxis is the fancy term for this); another was about the Canadian government funding an aid mission to Honduras involving a delegation of homeopaths claiming to cure Chagas disease and other infectious diseases.

 Not just a herbal product

 There is plenty of pseudoscience in the world, and homeopathy is a prime example.
-It may be promoted as a natural remedy, but I suspect most people aren’t aware of how quacky it is.
+It’s promoted as a natural remedy, but I suspect most people don’t know how quacky it actually is.

 On the surface, it sounds like a natural, plant-based treatment, like the herbal products filling the shelves at any pharmacy.
-Except it’s a whole lot weirder when you take a closer look at the fundamental principles that homeopaths hold to be true.
-I first heard about this when I was in pharmacy school back in the day, and I remember at the time thinking it had to be a joke.
+Except it’s not; it’s a whole lot weirder when you look at the fundamental principles that homeopaths hold to be true.
+I first heard about this quackery when I was in pharmacy school many years ago; at the time, I remember thinking it had to be a joke.

 The fundamentals of homeopathy

-Homeopathy is based on the idea that like cures like, so substances that produce certain symptoms in a healthy person would relieve those same symptoms when given in small does to a sick person.
+Homeopathy is based on the belief that like cures like, so substances that produce certain symptoms in a healthy person would relieve those same symptoms when given in small does to a sick person.
 The founder of homeopathy, Samual Hahnemann, proposed that diseases are caused by “miasms”, and treating the symptoms rather than the underlying miasm would only make the condition worse.
 He also proposed that a negative state of mind would attract these miasms.
 Hello law of attraction!

 Homeopathic remedies are created by repeatedly diluting the substance with water or alcohol, with the idea that the more it is diluted the more potent it is and the stronger the therapeutic effect it has.
 That’s right, the more diluted, the greater the potency.
-Taking it from the ridiculous to the ridiculous-er, the substance is often diluted so much that there are likely no longer any molecules of the original substance to be found in the remedy.
-How does that work?
+Taking it from the ridiculous to the ridiculous-er, the substance is often diluted so much that there are probably no molecules of the original substance to be found in the remedy.
+Literally.
+So how is that supposed to work?

 Shake shake shake